cvxlab/data_harmonizer/readme.md

 - For each table, you need to specify which files you need raw data from, along with their metadata.
 The mandatory information to specify here are:
     - "sets_to_columns_map" (mapping table coordinates with raw data file columns)
     - "values" (mapping the column of raw data file storing values)
-    - "path" (reporting the path to the raw data file, excluding the one reported as "main_dir") N.B.
+    - "path" (reporting the path to the raw data file, excluding the one reported as "main_dir").
+N.B.
 The raw data files, for the moment, must be in flat csv formats

 - Run the main.py script
     - load dependencies and yml files
     - provide the name of a table and initialize the DataHarmonizer class